equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/5-prism_central.md

 ![Prism Central Registration](../images/prism-central-registration.png)

-Click `Next` on the `Connect Info` page and then put in the Prism Central IP address `192.168.103.252`, port of `9440`, and the username and password you used to log in to Prism.
-This will be the default Prism password.
-Click `Next`.
+Click `Next` on the `Connect Info` page and then put in the Prism Central IP address `192.168.103.252`, port of `9440`, and the admin username and password you just set up for Prism Central.

 ![Prism Central Registration Config](../images/prism-central-registration-config.png)